vicchig/Trek/README.md

 ## UI:
 The top left corner contains health, bomb amount and key amount of the player.
-The top right corner contains the map of all discovered rooms with the current room being filled in red.
+The top right corner contains the map of all discovered rooms with the current room being filled with red.
+Rooms that have been discovered appear in grey and rooms that have been discovered, but not explored appear in black.

 ## Player:
 * The player is able to shoot their enemies using magic and place bombs to destroy enemies and obstacles alike.
 * When the player is hit they get invincibility frames, indicated by the character sprite blinking, for a short time period.

 ## Items:
-* Various items are spawned at the center of each room that contains enemies upon their defeat.</br>
+Various items are spawned at the center of each room that contains enemies upon their defeat.</br>
-* Secret Room Key: Can be used to unlock magenta coloured doors that randomly spawn around levels.
+* **Secret Room Key:** Can be used to unlock magenta coloured doors that randomly spawn around levels.
 These rooms contain special buffs that enhance the player's attributes.
-* Bombs: Bombs that can be placed down by the player.
+* **Bombs:** Bombs that can be placed down by the player.
-* Health: Extra health that the player can use to heal themselves.
+* **Health:** Extra health that the player can use to heal themselves.
-* Various Upgrades: Upgrades found in secret and hidden rooms, enhance the player's speed, health, damage and fire rate.
+* **Various Upgrades:** Upgrades found in secret and hidden rooms, enhance the player's speed, health, damage and fire rate.

 ## Progressing to Next Levels:
 In order to progress through the game you have to find the final boss of each dungeon and defeat it.
 Upon its defeat